rudnaid/eeze/README.md

 ## Getting Started

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these steps:

 ### Prerequisites